clinton825/Final-Year-Project/README.md

 ## Recent Updates

+### Projects Component Improvements (March 2025)
+- Completely redesigned Projects component to eliminate syntax errors and duplicate code sections
+- Improved state management and error handling throughout the component
+- Modified the Projects page to use on-demand data loading instead of auto-loading all projects
+- Added intuitive "Start Your Search" empty state to guide users
+- Enhanced the Clear Filters functionality to properly reset the search state
+- Added safeguards to prevent unnecessary API calls for better performance
+- Improved user experience by allowing users to search only when they're ready
+- Optimized project card display with proper read more/less toggling
+- Fixed code organization issues to resolve runtime initialization errors

-### Landing Page and Projects UI Improvements (March 2025)
+### Landing Page UI Improvements (March 2025)
 - Enhanced landing page with properly sized feature cards that follow web application standards
 - Adjusted the CSS for feature cards to prevent overlap and improve visual presentation
-- Modified the Projects page to use on-demand data loading instead of auto-loading all projects
-- Added a dedicated search button to initiate project searches for better performance
-- Fixed code organization issues to resolve runtime initialization errors
-- Improved user experience by allowing users to search only when they're ready
 - Enhanced the visual consistency between the landing page and other sections of the application

 ### Enhanced Dashboard Visualizations (March 2025)